Anthrocon/www/content/Events/anthrocon-river-cruises/index.md

 {{< center >}}## Refund policy for cruises{{< /center >}}

-- The deadline to request a refund for an Anthrocon River Cruise is **June 14th, 2025** at 11:59pm EDT.
+- The deadline to request a refund for an Anthrocon River Cruise is **June 14, 2025** at 11:59 PM EDT.
 Refund requests after this time will not be granted.
 - The cruises will set sail rain or shine.
 If conditions on the river itself prevent a safe departure and the cruise is cancelled, refunds will be issued for that cruise.
 - Refunds will not be issued if you miss the boarding time for your cruise.
-- Refund requests must made by email to [refunds@anthrocon.org](mailto:refunds@anthrocon.org).
-We need your LEGAL NAME, EMAIL USED FOR PURCHASE, CRUISE THAT TICKETS WERE PURCHASED FOR and NUMBER OF TICKETS PURCHASED to properly identify you for a refund.
+- Refund requests must made by email to <refunds@anthrocon.org>.
+We need your LEGAL NAME, EMAIL USED FOR PURCHASE, CRUISE THAT TICKETS WERE PURCHASED FOR, and NUMBER OF TICKETS PURCHASED to properly identify you for a refund.
 We cannot accept refund requests through social media or other methods.
 - Refunds must be approved/requested by the person who purchased the tickets.